vxrdis/allen-interval-probabilities/README.md

 - [Thomas Alspaugh’s Allen Algebra](https://thomasalspaugh.org/pub/fnd/allen.html)
 - **Fernando & Vogel (2019)** — *Prior Probabilities of Allen’s Interval Relations*
 - *Dissociating Language and Thought* (2024) — *Trends in Cognitive Sciences*
-- See code docstrings for further references.
+- See code docstrings for additional references.

 ---

-## License
+## Licence

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.
 See [LICENSE](./LICENSE) for details.

+---

+*Feedback and contributions are welcome.
+Please open an issue or contact the repository maintainer.*